-ew College Worcester is proud of its history and heritage; a legacy that has stretched for over 150 years.
-It is, however, the future of our children and young people that drives our work forward and provides the focus for continual improvement.
-We aim to provide the highest standard of education for our learners, outstanding residential care and a welcoming and inclusive environment; where our students can thrive, blossom and prepare themselves for a life of independence when they leave the College.
-Like our impressive period buildings, we have firm foundations in place, so we can move forward with confidence and a determined sense of purpose.
+CW has a proud history and heritage; a legacy that has stretched for over 150 years.
+Whilst that affords us great experience and solid foundations, it is the future of the I children and young people in our care that drives our work forward and provides the focus for continual improvement.
+We aim to provide the highest standard of education for our learners, outstanding residential care and a welcoming and inclusive environment; where our students can thrive, blossom and prepare themselves for a life of independence in a modern world.
+Our residential status affords a waking day curriculum, where skills learnt during the school day can be practised and are embedded in the residential setting with the support of Residential Care Leaders, House Parents and Key Workers.

-reating a curriculum that really meets the needs of our vision impaired young people ensures all of them are able to make excellent progress.
-All of our teaching staff are Qualified Teachers of the Vision Impaired and the broad range of qualifications offered, from entry level to A-Level, results in the majority of young people going on to University.
-The additional curriculum of Independent Living Skills, Access Technology, Braille and Mobility compliments the academic programme, ensuring our young people really are prepared for life beyond NCW.
-The extra-curricular programme is varied and all-encompassing and is undertaken with inspiring enthusiasm.
+reating a curriculum that really meets the individual needs of our young people, who are all vision impaired, ensures they are able to make excellent progress.
+All of our teaching staff, as well as being subject specialists, are also either fully qualified teachers of the visually impaired (QTVIs) or working towards that qualification.
+A broad range of qualifications offered, from entry level to A-Level, means that while many of our leavers go on to study at University, others take up apprenticeships, go into the workplace or enrol at a local college of further education to pursue their personal goals.
+The additional curriculum of skills; Independent Living Skills, Access Technology, Braille and Mobility, compliments the academic programme, ensuring our young people really are prepared for adult life beyond NCW.

-hilst I am proud of all that we achieve at New College Worcester, we refuse to be complacent and aim to constantly develop our provision to ensure that having a vision impairment is not a barrier to our young people achieving their dreams.
-For many of our students, they are truly included in their education for the first time, they have a peer group and feel that they truly belong.
-We at NCW refuse to stand still - perhaps you would like to join us on our journey icolakins
+hilst I am proud of all that we achieve here, we refuse to be complacent and we aim to constantly develop our provision to ensure that having a vision impairment is not a barrier to young people achieving their dreams.
+For many of our students, they are truly included in their education, they have a peer group and a best friend perhaps for the first time and feel that they truly belong.
+This combination of academic ambition, provision of key life skills and a happy, fun and secure social environment is what truly makes NCW special.